WPTravelteam/wp-travel/readme.txt

 * Fixed Cart empty issue due to cart cookie name.
 Now cart cookie name changed to `wp_travel_session` from `_wp_travel_session`.
 * Fixed Report data not displaying in the admin report page.
 * Strings updated in search filter widget to support change string label.
+* Optimized and moved style path to app/build.

 = 4.6.2 =
 Release Date: 23rd May, 2021